 How Long Does Ketamine Stay in Your System?

-Ketamine is a dissociative anesthetic used medically for sedation, pain relief, and treatment resistant depression.
-It can also be misused recreationally for its hallucinogenic and dissociative effects.
-Because ketamine acts quickly on the brain and body, many people want to know how long it stays in the system and how long it can be detected on a drug test.
+Ketamine is a dissociative anesthetic used medically for anesthesia, pain management, and in some settings, treatment-resistant depression.
+It can also be misused recreationally for dissociative or hallucinogenic effects.
+Because ketamine acts quickly and its metabolites can linger, people commonly search detection windows for drug testing and safety concerns.

 Ketamine Detection Times by Test Type